fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-disk-windows-lab.md

 ### Scenario

-In this codelab, the target is a virtual Machine with 2 CPU Cores and 8 GB RAM.
-The operating system is based on Windows 10 Educatuinm Version 10,0,19042 Build 19042.
+In this codelab, the target is a virtual machine with 2 CPU Cores and 8 GB RAM.
+The operating system is based on Windows 10 Education Version 10,0,19042 Build 19042.
 The VM is installed and running on the Linux-based Hypervisor VirtualBox, Version 6,1.16 r140961 (QT 5.11.3).
 THe HostOS is based on Debian 10 with Linux Kernel version 4.19.0-17-amd64.
 The Host hardware is HP Prodesk 400 G1 DN with a Intel Core i3-4160T CPU@3.10GHz, 16GB RAM, and an Intenso SATA III Top 512GB.

 ### Test Run